-Level 6 LONG-TERM SUSPENSION OR EXPULSION: When the act of misconduct is considered a crime under state law, constitutes extreme non-compliance with school rules, or is so extreme that it threatens the safety of others, the student may be suspended for longer than five (5) school days (referred to herein as a long-term suspension) or be expelled from the school.
-The student will be granted a right to due process as described in the Due Process Procedures of this Code of Conduct.
+Level 6 EXPULSION: When the act of misconduct is considered a crime under state law, constitutes extreme non-compliance with school rules, or is so extreme that it threatens the safety of others, the student may be expelled from the school.
+The student will be granted a right to a due process hearing.